pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 its to entry.
 We end up with a distributed "smart graph" without the client seeing anything of this.

-Since all communication is over keys, we can always compute the hash of the key and thus derive the shard.
+Since all communication is over keys (or indeed hashes), we can always compute the hash of the key and thus derive the shard.